Gabriel Arias Player Props: Guardians vs. Twins

 Gabriel Arias At The Plate

-- Arias is batting .208 with five doubles, four home runs and 13 walks.
+- Arias has five doubles, four home runs and 14 walks while hitting .220.

-- Looking at the 33 games he has played this season, he's hit a home run in four of them (12.1%), and in 3.7% of his trips to the plate.
+- He has gone deep in 11.8% of his games this season, and 3.5% of his plate appearances.

-- Arias has driven in a run in four games this season (12.1%), including two games with multiple runs batted in.
+- In four games this year (11.8%), Arias has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.